enso-org/enso/doc/design/runtime/graalvm.md

   support for an API that allows this control.
 There is currently only one tier of compilation, but it is _possible_ to write additional JIT phases.
-- There is the polyglot REPL, but it is definitely possible to build a proper polyglot repl based around Luna.
+- There is the polyglot REPL, but it is definitely possible to build a proper polyglot repl based around Enso.
 Take a look at `polyglot - shell`.

 Sit down with Chris in London with some concrete code and examples.